Pierre-Lannoy/wp-ip-locator/README.md

 (2): [PHP Intl extension](https://www.php.net/manual/en/intro.intl.php) needs to be activated on your server if you want to use it in IP Locator.

+## WP-CLI

+__IP Locator__ supports an extensive set of WP-CLI commands to:

+* get location detail: see `wp help location describe` for details;
+* display IP Locator status: see `wp help location status` for details;
+* toggle on/off main settings: see `wp help location settings` for details;
+* display location and languages statistics: see `wp help location analytics` for details.

+For a full help on WP-CLI commands in Device Detector, please [read this guide](WP-CLI.md).

 ## Installation

 ### WordPress method (recommended)